 keepAlive - If set to TRUE indicates that the endpoint has sent this RRQ as a "keep alive".
-An endpoint can send a lightweight RRQ consisting of only keepAlive, endpointIdentifier, gatekeeperIdentifier, tokens, and timeToLive.
-A gatekeeper in receipt of RRQ with a keepAlive field set to TRUE should ignore fields other than endpointIdentifier, gatekeeperIdentifier, tokens, and timeToLive.
+An endpoint can send a lightweight RRQ consisting of only rasAddress, keepAlive, endpointIdentifier, gatekeeperIdentifier, tokens and timeToLive.
+A gatekeeper in receipt of RRQ with a keepAlive field set to TRUE should ignore fields other than endpointIdentifier, gatekeeperIdentifier, tokens and timeToLive.
+The rasAddress in a lightweight RRQ shall only be used by a gatekeeper as the destination for an RRJ when the endpoint is not registered.